TimHenry1995/briann/README Developer.md

 2. Make sure you have a running installation of the cmake command toolbox (https://cmake.org/download/)
 3. Then, in the terminal of your code editor, make sure your conda environment for this project is activated (see above)
 4. Next, inside your terminal, install the pybind11 package using the command `pip install pybind11`
-5. Then, make sure your CMakeLists.txt and pybind_wrapper.cpp files according to your requirements, since they will be used to compile your code and make it available to python.
+5. Then, make sure your CMakeLists.txt and pybind_wrapper.cpp files are according to your requirements, since they will be used to compile your code and make it available to python.
-6. Now, still inside your terminal, navigate to the folder where the c++ files are located that you edited and run the commands
+6. Now, still inside your terminal, use `cd <directory>` (where `<directory>` is the name of the target directory) to navigate to the folder where the c++ files are located that you edited and run the commands
    ```
    cmake -S. -Bbuild -Ax64
    cmake --build build -j